jonesleonard/authorize-job-resource/README.md

 This resource supports GitHub, GitHub Enterprise Server, and GitHub Enterprise Cloud.
 When using with GitHub Enterprise Cloud you may need to modify the username.
 For example, your company may append a suffix to the username to avoid conflicts.
-You can use the `suffix` parameter to modify the username.
+If the `$BUILD_CREATED_BY` value does not include this suffix you can use the `suffix` parameter to modify the username.